ScaledMarkets/dabl/README.md

 embedded in Java applications.
 For a guide on how to embed the DABL compiler, see [Embedding the Compiler In an Application](embedding/README.md).

-For an example
-of accessing the object model, see the [piper project](https://github.com/Scaled-Markets/piper).
-Piper is a build system based on DABL.
-The [behavioral test suite](https://github.com/ScaledMarkets/dabl/tree/master/test) also illustrates how to access the AST.

 # Compiler Design

 See [java/scaledmarkets/dabl/main](java/scaledmarkets/dabl/main).